 TIME NEEDED: 2.5 to 3 hours with plenty stops for play.

 WATER LEVEL INDICATORS: Needs a lot of water, all rocks should be well covered at takeout.
-We ran this when the SEPA reading was 1.4, base level 0.2.
+See the gauge on SCA Where's the Water.

 MAJOR HAZARDS/ FALLS: